Ethics and Value Studies

 - Introduce students to the discussion of the ultimate truth and ultimate good;

 - Bring students to an awareness of the role of ethics and values in many areas of personal and social endeavor; and,

 - Move students toward ethical decision-making in all areas of social interaction.

 Student Learning Outcomes

-Students majoring in Ethics and Values Studies will:
+Students minoring in Ethics and Values Studies will:

 WHAT CAN YOU DO WITH THIS DEGREE?